grec59/win-toolkit/README.md

 ## Known Issues

-1. Dell UEFI updates may fail on certain newer hardware models
+1. Dell Command - UEFI updates may fail on certain newer hardware models
-2. Dell firmware updates may require EDR approval to begin installation
+2. Dell Command - Firmware updates may require EDR approval to begin installation
-3. Dell CLI utility may fail to be invoked if Dell Command is self-updating during task execution
+3. Dell Command - Startup may fail if Dell Command is self-updating during task execution

 ## Notes

-- There is no individual selection of Configuration Manager client actions.
 - When creating a local user account, the user will be of the standard (non-administrative) type.
-- It is recommended to plug in portable devices when running the configuration manager tasks and Dell system updates.
+- It is recommended to plug in portable devices when running system updates.
-- This script is not compatible over a remote CLI session.
+- This script is interactive and is not compatible over a remote CLI session.
 - There is no password verification or confirmation when creating a local user.